barend-vd-merwe/github-slideshow/_posts/0000-01-02-barend-vd-merwe.md

 layout: slide
 title: "Welcome to Barend's slide"
 ---
-"Do more things!" - Futurama
+"*Do more things!*" - Futurama
+This is an awesome slide.
 Use the left arrow to go back!